 Vaults and safes should be locked and the alarm system activated.

-During evening hours, the vault or safe, if visible from outside the Credit Union, should be properly lighted to discourage burglaries and to afford the possibility of passersby and the police to observe a burglary in progress.
+During evening hours, the vault or safe, if visible from outside the Credit Union, should be properly lighted to discourage burglaries and to afford the possibility of passersby and the police observing a burglary in progress.

 All doors, windows, skylights, and any other means of entry should be locked and secured.

+TRAINING

+The Credit Union will conduct annual training on both robbery and burglary procedures.